Home | Send Feedback | Share on Bluesky |

 main.js

-If you want to disable the timeout and wait as long as possible for a response, assign false to the timeout option.
-By disabling the timeout, you get the behavior of the native Fetch API.
+If you want to turn off the timeout and wait as long as possible for a response, assign false to the timeout option.
+By turning off the timeout, you get the native Fetch API's behavior.

 response = await ky.get('http://localhost:8080/timeout', { timeout: false });